MW 25x5 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Key role in the industry of new technologies – are utilized in computer drives, electric motors, medical devices and very highly developed apparatuses.
+- Key role in modern technologies – are used in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these products are able to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these devices are able to complicate diagnosis after entering the body.

 People with pacemakers are advised to avoid neodymium magnets.